-- approximately \$18.4 million was distributed to CRLLC to satisfy the Partnership's obligation to reimburse it for certain capital expenditures made on behalf of the nitrogen fertilizer business prior to October 24, 2007; - approximately \$117.1 million was distributed to CRLLC through a special distribution in order to, among other things, fund the offer to purchase CRLLC's senior secured notes required upon the consummation of the Offering; - $\bullet \quad \$26.0 \ million \ was \ used \ by \ the \ Partnership \ to \ purchase \ and \ extinguish \ the \ IDR's \ owned \ by \ the \ general \ partner;$ - approximately \$4.8 million was used to pay financing fees and associated legal and professional fees resulting from the Partnership's new credit facility; and - the balance of the proceeds are being utilized by the Partnership for general partnership purposes, including the funding of the UAN expansion that is expected to require an investment of approximately \$135.0 million, of which approximately \$31.0 million had been spent as of the Offering date.
+- approximately \$18.4 million was distributed to CRLLC to satisfy the Partnership's obligation to reimburse it for certain capital expenditures made on behalf of the nitrogen fertilizer business prior to October 24, 2007; - approximately \$117.1 million was distributed to CRLLC through a special distribution in order to, among other things, fund the offer to purchase CRLLC's senior secured notes required upon the consummation of the Offering; - \$26.0 million was used by the Partnership to purchase and extinguish the IDR's owned by the general partner; - approximately \$4.8 million was used to pay financing fees and associated legal and professional fees resulting from the Partnership's new credit facility; and - the balance of the proceeds are being utilized by the Partnership for general partnership purposes, including the funding of the UAN expansion that is expected to require an investment of approximately \$135.0 million, of which approximately \$31.0 million had been spent as of the Offering date.

-The Partnership intends to make quarterly cash distributions of all available cash generated each quarter beginning with the quarter ended June 30, 2011, covering the period from the closing of the Offering through June 30, 2011 to common unitholders.
+The Partnership intends to make quarterly cash distributions of all available cash generated each quarter.
 The available cash for each quarter will be determined by the board of directors of the Partnership's general partner.
 The partnership agreement does not require that the Partnership make cash distributions on a quarterly or other basis.
-In connection with the Offering, the board of directors of the general partner adopted a distribution policy, which it may change at any time
+In connection with the Offering, the board of directors of the general partner adopted a distribution policy, which it may change at any time.